Sirak-K/my-project-1/README.md

 1) INTRO

 Website: NeuroGen

-Description: NeuroGen is a website/blog that provides information about nootropics and bio-hacking.
+Description: NeuroGen is a website/blog that provides information about neuroscience, nootropics and biohacking.

 Value proposition: Brain enhancement solutions.